geovedi/book-notes/2021/unsettled.notes.md

 ### Fixing the Broken Science
 - Introduction: The Need for a Red Team Exercise
-  - The author became aware of problems in climate science narratives since the American Physical Society workshop in 2014.
+  - Koonin became aware of problems in climate science narratives since the American Physical Society workshop in 2014.
   - Hurricane data misrepresentation in the 2014 National Climate Assessment led to the idea of a Red Team exercise.
   - Red Team exercise involves a group of scientists questioning an assessment report to identify weak points.
 - Red Team Review and Its Importance